ianlucas/cs2-inventory-simulator-plugin/README.md

 ### Known issues

 - All knives will have the rare deploy animation.
+- Drop buy won't apply skins.

 ## See also

-If you are looking for a plugin that gives you more control, please see [cs2-weaponPaints](https://github.com/Nereziel/cs2-WeaponPaints).
+If you are looking for a plugin that gives you more control, please see [cs2-WeaponPaints](https://github.com/Nereziel/cs2-WeaponPaints).